31 Jan The Hidden SEO Opportunities for Small Business Owners

-There’s a good reason not to follow conventional wisdom.
-In 2019 you’ll see a number of important new developments that you can use to your advantage.
+Throughout this year, you’ll see a number of important new developments that you can use to your advantage.
 Search Engine Optimization will continue to be an asset to the relatively small number of businesses who use it.

 Important Stats To Know When Speaking To Your Clients About SEO

 Ahrefs found that 91% of content never gets traffic from Google essentially due to the lack of SEO value.
 Additionally, posting content on your favorite social platform no longer means your content will show up in search results.
 Promoting a professional, SEO-managed product can ensure that your small business clients are being seen online.